 Volunteer — The Holding Frames

+When crisis hits a community, trained volunteers are what make it possible to show up quickly, stay meaningfully, and come back.
 You don't need to be an artist or a therapist.
-You need to be willing to show up.
-We'll teach you the rest.
+You need to be willing to be present.
+We'll teach you everything else.

 Volunteers at a Holding Frames gathering